Our School App Stay connected on the go...

 The Science department have created an exciting and engaging program of study which has been developed to meet the needs of recent changes within the National Curriculum.
 This includes an array of practicals to embed the scientific skills which are required throughout KS4 and KS5.

 Once a week, after school, we also offer STEM Club, to enhance the science experience with topics not covered by the curriculum.
 This includes activities such as dissection, making fossils, designing space craft and learning about life on the International Space Station.
+Additionally, there are a range of supplementary STEM activities each year including exhibitions, museum visits, visiting speakers and opportunities to take part in the science leadership programme.

 Year 7 Programme of Study